will3942/blog/posts/fuck-internet-spying.md

 Seamless Tor tunneling over WiFi with Raspberry Pi 4/11/2015
-How to *avoid* Internet censorship with an always-on WiFi Access Point proxying traffic through the Tor network using a Raspberry Pi.
+How to *avoid* Internet censorship and spying with an always-on WiFi Access Point proxying traffic through the Tor network using a Raspberry Pi.

 # The Problem
 [Today](http://www.bbc.co.uk/news/uk-politics-34715872), Theresa May has said that the UK government will start recording all the sites that you visit on the internet and they will be accessible without a warrant.
 This is not ok.
 This is a complete invasion of privacy.
 This violates our basic human rights.